Scaling circular acoustic panels

 Ceilings4Life addresses these questions through structured development, technical validation and close collaboration across the value chain.

-If you are working with production side streams and exploring how they could become part of a circular solution, we are happy to start that conversation.
+If you are working with production-side streams or waste materials and want to explore how they could become part of a circular solution and support your business growth, we are happy to start that conversation.

 Ceilings4Life is co-funded by the European Union under grant agreement No 101216180.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible for them.